AndreNicolai/pupil-docs/developer-docs/unity.md

 ![HoloLens Build And Player Settings](https://github.com/AndreNicolai/pupil-docs/blob/master/images/unity/HoloLensBuildAndPlayerSettings.png)
 The `Build Settings` debugging option `Unity C# Projects` will allow you to debug the code at runtime while deploying to HoloLens from Visual Studio.
-As an alternative debugging option, Unity`s `Holographic Emulation` is also supported.
+As an alternative debugging option, Unity's `Holographic Emulation` is also supported.

 As for the Player Settings, make sure the following `Capabilities` are enabled under `Publishing Settings`